States in Motion

-The project explores numerous datasets through interactive charts for all 50 states plus the District of Columbia.
-The idea behind the project is to take a historical look at how the economic and social conditions have changed for each state over time, and how those changes have impacted investment in education and student achievement.
-Each section explores specific data in chart form and offers context in related text.
-There could be many stories in each chart; we’re telling just one of them.
+This project takes a historical look, through interactive charts for all 50 states plus the District of Columbia, at how the economic and social conditions have changed over time, and how those changes have affected states’ investment in education and student achievement.
+The focus is on how California has changed compared with other states.

 - State personal income

 - Total number of full-time and part-time wage and salaried workers

 - Wages and salaries by NAICS industry code